-Both sets of supporters did their clubs proud before the action unfolded, with the Owls, led out by newly-installed skipper Martin Taylor, out to mark their return to Hillsborough with a positive result following successive defeats on the road.
+Both sets of supporters did their clubs proud before the action unfolded, with the Owls, led by newly-installed skipper Martin Taylor, out to mark their return to Hillsborough with a positive result following successive defeats on the road.

 And Wednesday started well - with not a hint of what was to follow - winning a series of corners inside five minutes from which they almost profited.

 Barkley swung over a piercing flag kick and Mark Beevers got a good connection on a glancing header only for the ball to rebound to safety from the top of the crossbar.

 The Terriers then struck the woodwork themselves, with James Vaughan hitting a snapshot out of the blue that cannoned off the bar before moments later, Huddersfield were awarded a penalty after Jermaine Johnson tangled with Jack Hunt in the area.

 Kirkland guessed right to parry Norwood’s 16th minute spot kick but the ball fell kindly back into the path of the midfielder, who was left with the simple task of tapping into an empty net.